sanjanastyles/Library/README.md

 - **Admin Privileges:** Only the admin user can add and delete books.
 - **User Authentication:** Users can create accounts, forget passwords, log in, and log out.
 Passwords are securely hashed using the bcrypt algorithm.
 - **Book Management:** Admin can add and delete books.
 Users can view available books, lend books, and return books.
+Added search functionality with filters for title, author, and genre.
 - **User Logs:** Users can view logs of books they have borrowed.

 ## Classes: